EPaoloni/AIPractice/Neural_Networks/Perceptron/Documentation.md

 We have to modify the perceptron's weights in order to adjust them for the following data set, and the following guess.
 Finally, when our perceptron had been trained, we can use it in a real case with weights it had calculated when being trained.

+## Bias

+In the particular case where every input value is equals to 0, the weights of the perceptron will not matter at all, because the sum between every input multiplied by its weight will give 0.
+In order to fix that we will use a `Bias`, it is just an input with a value of 1, to be sure that the perceptron will always have a value to evaluate.